Snorkeling in Cozumel: Everything you need to know before you go

 I would suggest buying some as you can pick it up cheap, like the snorkel masks I mentioned earlier.

 That way you have your own and don’t have to worry about using anyone else’s snorkel as well.

 However, if you don’t want to carry one in your luggage, you can always rent one.

 Just be sure to check in ahead of time with your hotel, to ensure they rent them.

 It’s good to come up with a plan ahead of time so you can decide on if you’ll rent or bring snorkel gear.

-You’ll also have the option to buy gear while in Cozumel from various shops or tour companies if you don’t want to borrow used gear., but be aware that it will be marked up for tourists.
+You’ll also have the option to buy gear while in Cozumel from various shops or tour companies if you don’t want to borrow used gear.

 Best Snorkeling Spots in Cozumel